 Holding

-Surrogate’s Court, affirming Supreme Court’s jurisdiction, dismisses DSS’s objections.
-The court emphasizes that Supreme Court’s determination on allocation, including the Federal court’s portion, falls outside Surrogate’s Court’s purview.
+Surrogate’s Court affirms the Supreme Court’s jurisdiction and dismisses DSS’s objections.
+The court emphasizes that the Supreme Court’s determination on allocation, including the Federal court’s portion, falls outside Surrogate’s Court’s purview.
 The 100% allocation to wrongful death remains unaltered.

 Discussion

-The court underscores Supreme Court’s authority to address all aspects of wrongful death actions.
-The allocation between personal injury and wrongful death was fully determined in Supreme Court, precluding Surrogate’s Court from modifying it.
-DSS’s failure to move in Supreme Court or present new facts further supports the dismissal of objections.
+The court underscores the Supreme Court’s authority to address all aspects of wrongful death actions.
+The allocation between personal injury and wrongful death was fully determined in the Supreme Court, precluding the Surrogate’s Court from modifying it.
+DSS’s failure to move in the Supreme Court or present new facts further supports the dismissal of objections.

-- Distribution Principles: The court reinforces that recoveries allocated to wrongful death adhere to EPTL 5-4.4, distributed to decedent’s distributees without creditor claims.
+- Distribution Principles: The court reinforces that recoveries allocated to wrongful death adhere to EPTL 5-4.4 and are distributed to the decedent’s distributees without creditor claims.

 - Creditor Entitlement: DSS’s objection based on a Medicaid lien is rejected, as the allocation to wrongful death precludes creditors from sharing in the distribution among distributees.